Why Yama

 4. Omnichain

-Yama is built omnichain from the ground up.
+With the addition of the bridge module (not integrated yet), Yama can scale omnichain.
 This means that it can be bridged without slippage or significant delay.
-Thanks to Hyperlane's proof-of-stake model combined with sovereign consensus, we can do this in a decentralized and secure manner.
+Thanks to Hyperlane's customizable consensus, Yama can do this in a decentralized and secure manner.

 5. No ponzi elements or zero-sum games